Tomin1/elisa_viihde_fuse/README.md

 Main goals:
 - Allow listing recordings (works!)
-- Allow opening and reading the files to watch videos and copy them to local drives (some of them works, but is slow and makes a lot of requests!)
+- Allow opening and reading the files to watch videos and copy them to local drives (some files work, but downloading is slow and makes a lot of requests!)
 - Resrict other users from touching the files if wanted (mount time option)

 Other niche features: